BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 ```
 ; Metadata for the complete or partial derivation path of a key.
 ;
-; `parent-fingerprint`, if present, is the [BIP32] fingerprint
+; `source-fingerprint`, if present, is the fingerprint of the
-; of the parent key from which the associated key was derived.
+; ancestor key from which the associated key was derived.
 ;
 ; `depth`, if present, represents the number of derivation steps in
 ; the path of the associated key, even if not present in the `components` element